Curvu/Projeto3-AED/README.md

 printf("TIME: %f\n", time);
 ```

 This will print the time it takes to sort the data.
-You can also print that time to a file by adding
+You can also print that time to a file by doing:
 ```bash
 ./main < inputs.txt > output.txt
 ```